SharePoint/sp-dev-docs/docs/spfx/spfx-patterns-and-practices.md

 * Do not hardcode predefined numbers/strings.
 Use constants instead.
 * Use enum wherever required.
 Do not use numbers or strings to indicate discrete values.
 * Add inline comments for complex code logic or wherever required.
 But do not over-do.
-* It is always good to keep your code beautiful.
+* The following tips can be helpful to keep your code beautiful:
     * Make brackets aligned properly.
     * Keep your code properly indented.
 Use 'Format Document' (Shift+Alt+F) feature of VS Code.
     * Do not put unnecessary blank lines.